swenae/kitchentimer/README.md

 # kitchentimer
 This is the "kitchentimer" sketch, written for ESP32 and Arduino-IDE.
-It works with Adafruit LED 7-segment backpacks with I2C interface and was tested with ESP32-ST and the wiring for a vroom eboxmaker himalaya board.
+It works with Adafruit LED 7-segment backpacks with I2C interface and was tested with ESP32-ST and the wiring for a wroom eboxmaker himalaya board.

 You are in need of the "Adafruit LEDBackpack" and "Adafruit GFX"-Libraries.
 "Wire.h" and "WiFi.h" have to be included.